ALVINdimpos/ride-share-tracking/README.md

 - The application uses React.js for front-end development and the Google Maps API for mapping functionalities.
 - The driver's location is updated every 10 seconds to simulate real-time movement.
 - The ETA calculation assumes a constant average speed for simplicity.
-- Styling and additional features can be added for further enhancement.

 ## Credits
 - Developed by [Niyigena Fiston Alvin](https://www.alvincoder.com/)